 People with chronic pain report sleep as their number one problem.
 Certainly, abdominal pain, and pain from any source, can cause difficulty sleeping as well as arousals from sleep and consequent sleep fragmentation [interruptions of the sleep pattern, either to a lighter stage or to wakefulness, that reduce the total amount of time spent in the deeper levels of sleep].
-Learn More Pain in IBS
+Learn More: Treating Pain in IBS

 How to improve sleep

 While there are a variety of medications that help improve sleep temporarily, most (with the exception of some of the antidepressant medications) are not useful on a chronic basis.

 Keeping good sleep hygiene is critical for anyone with sleep problems.
 This includes:

 - having a period of time of relaxation before going to bed;

 - keeping a specific wake up time even if you did not sleep well during the night;